Get Involved > Advocacy

 What is the AHNC?

 Working together since 1990, the Anti-Hunger & Nutrition Coalition is a statewide coalition of organizations and individuals committed to ending hunger and fighting poverty in Washington State.
-The Coalition brings the voices of hungry Washingtonians to our policy makers to ensure that public policy leads our response to hunger in our state of plenty.
+The Coalition brings the voices of hungry Washingtonians to legislators, ensuring that public policy leads our response to hunger in our state of plenty.

 Together, the Coalition supports state and federal policies and investments that directly impact Washington’s ability to end hunger in our communities.
 AHNC has successfully advocated for strategic policy and funding to maximize federal nutrition programs (including food stamps, school meals, WIC, and more); reinforce the community-based emergency food assistance system; and link local farmers with the needs of hungry people.